 Coordination.
-Montana's Workforce system is coordinated to effectively support people with disabilities, including those individuals with the most significant disabilities requiring Supported Employment, and their employers.
+Montana's Workforce system is coordinated to effectively support people with disabilities and their employers.

-- Increase coordination with partner organizations. - Enhance coordination with businesses/employers.

-• Enhance eligibility and navigation processes for clients.
+- Increase coordination with partner organizations. - Enhance coordination with businesses/employers. - Enhance eligibility and navigation processes for clients.

 Organizational Sustainability.
 VRBS is a stable, sustainable organization.